MadameElfarran/Polychromatic-Toast/README.md

 # Polychromatic-Toast
-Colorful Minecraft Modpack
+A Colorful Minecraft Modpack

 The (P)Toast pack is a semi-minimalistic hand-picked, modular modpack for 1.19.2.

 This passion project of mine was born from a desire to make minecraft awesome for me and my friends.
+Though this *is* mainly a personal endeavour for my singleplayer adventures.

 > This project is a work in progress!